 Nikola Pašić square is, together with Terazije square and Republic square, which are in immediate vicinity, one of main city squares.

-Named after Nikola Pašić, Serbian most prominent political figure in the early 20th century, prime minister and leader of Radical party, whose monument is errected at the central spot, in front of the monumental building of "Dom Sindikata" (eng.
-"Home of the Workers' Unions") constructed in 1957 to host the offices of various kinds of workers' unions.
-Now it is mainly used for businesses.
-The famous "Dom Sindikata" hall (now called "Kombank Hall") is located in the gound level and it is used as a movie theater and concert hall.
+Named after Nikola Pašić, Serbian most prominent political figure in the early 20th century, prime minister and leader of Radical party, whose monument is erected at the central spot in 1998, in front of the monumental building of "Dom Sindikata" (eng.
+"Home of the Workers' Unions") constructed in 1957 to host the offices of various kinds of workers' unions, this is one of the core spots in the city.
+The giant building "Dom Sindikata", marking this square on one side, now is mainly used for businesses.
+The famous movie and concert hall (now called "Kombank Hall") is located in the gound level.
 There are also two smaller halls inside that are used mainly for cinematic purposes.

 This square is also bounded by the impressive structures of the Historical Museum of Serbia, National Assembly of Serbia, the Old Palace (now City Hall), Pioneers' Park and Main Post Office building.